cookies-xor-cream/HugoTest/content/posts/poetry/wip/sins-of-a-fairy-some-things-even-time-cant-chip-away-at.md

 ---

 There'a thing I feel helplessly
-And violently till the end,
+and violently till the end,
-So I still feel the way I did,
+so I still feel the way I did,
-But now I need you out my view.
+but now I need you out my view.

 Every feeling that I catch,
-Seems to infinitely last,
+seems to infinitely last,
-So despite what's in my heart,
+so despite what's in my heart,
-This dislike will never come to pass.
+this dislike will never come to pass.

 The hate like a disease,
-Is spreading from you to me,
+is spreading from you to me,
-Just this time now,
+just this time now,
-Love won't put it at ease.
+love won't put it at ease.